-FORCED MARCH - card can only be played at the beginning of a friendly stack's move.
+FORCED MARCH - card played during a friendly stack's move.
 The stack receives 1 additional movement point.
 A stack that otherwise has negative or 0 movement points can always move 1 connection with this card even if there is a Destroyed bridge marker.